 Thai Cooking Classes Bangkok – Group Sizes

 If you are looking for a fun culinary event, why not contact us today for a quotation.
 We can deliver some team building events from as little as 10 pax (minimum price based on 15 pax) to large groups.
-Our cooking event is mostly for large group sizes.
+Our Thai cooking classes are mostly for large group sizes.

 A Few tempting mouth-watering dishes before you go!